On the local structure of the Brill-Noether locus of locally free sheaves on a smooth variety: Introduction

-It is nowadays almost accepted that the most appropriate way to local analyse a moduli problem through infinitesimal deformations is via derived algebraic geometry.
-The philosophy behind may be formulated in the following way: every deformation problem is controlled by a differential graded Lie algebra (dgLa) via the Maurer-Cartan equation and gauge equivalence.
+It is nowadays almost accepted that the most appropriate way to analyse locally a moduli problem through infinitesimal deformations is via derived algebraic geometry.
+The philosophy behind, called the Deligne's principle, may be formulated in the following way: every deformation problem on a field of characteristic zero is controlled by a differential graded Lie algebra (dgLa) via the Maurer-Cartan equation and gauge equivalence.
 A rigorous proof of this philosophy was independently given by Lurie \cite{lurie} and Pridham \cite{pridham} via an equivalence of infinity categories between dgLa and formal moduli problem.
-The dgLa associated with a certain deformation problem is defined only up to quasi-isomorphism and it encodes many information about the problem.
+The dgLa associated with a certain deformation problem is defined only up to quasi-isomorphism and it encodes much information about the problem.
 For instance, its first cohomology group coincides with the Zariski tangent space of the moduli space and its second cohomology group is an obstruction space for the problem.

-This approach has been successfully applied in many cases as deformations of locally free sheaves \cite{Fuk}, locally free sheaves with prescribed cohomological dimensions \cite{ElenaFormal}, coherent sheaves \cite{FIM}, pairs of manifold and coherent sheaves \cite{Dona-Marco}.
+This approach has been successfully applied in many cases such as deformations of locally free sheaves \cite{Fuk}, locally free sheaves with prescribed cohomological dimensions \cite{ElenaFormal}, coherent sheaves \cite{FIM}, pairs of manifold and coherent sheaves \cite{Dona-Marco}.